Hashtag Web3 Logo

 }

-A property you might want to prove is that the counter can never underflow.
-Using a specification language, you might write a rule like this:
+One property you might want to ensure is that the counter cannot underflow.
+You could define a rule in a specification language like:

 invariant_never_underflows() { require(counter >= 0); }